WebAssembly/gc/proposals/gc/Post-MVP.md

   - the remaining operands are destination offset, initialisation value, and length of the range

-## "Butterfly Objects"
+## Array with Fields

 One common suggestion is to merge structs and arrays into a single construct with both struct-like fields and a array-like elements.

 However, this is merely a special case of [nested data structures](#nested-data-structures), which some languages will need in a more general form.
 So instead of adding an ad-hoc construct for it (which would actually complicate nesting), the idea is to defer to the general mechanism.

-**Why Post-MVP:** For the MVP, all that the lack of butterfly object entails is the need to represent objects with both fields and elements (e.g., Java arrays) with one extra indirection to the array.
+**Why Post-MVP:** For the MVP, all that the lack of arrays with fields entails is the need to represent objects with both fields and elements (e.g., Java arrays) with one extra indirection to the array.
 That cost seems acceptable for the MVP.

 ## Readonly Fields